Legislative Vehicles used in SLAPP cases

 - The potential impact upon persons the claimant does not presently know, whom they may encounter in the future, may be considered.’ (p.421)

 There are defences available for defamation under the Defamation Act 2013.
-These defences include: serious harm; truth; honest opinion; and publication on a matter of public interest.
+These defences include: truth; honest opinion; and publication on a matter of public interest.
 You can read more about the defences available by clicking here.

 Misuse of Private Information